Rose Vows to Combat Opioid Epidemic, Attack Corruption

 The oath was administered to Rose by Staten Island District Attorney Michael McMahon.
 “Max has indeed led a life of service, heroic service,” McMahon said.
 Rose’s wife Leigh stood by his side as he was sworn into office.

-Rose, a Democrat, defeated Republican Congressmember Dan Donovan in November in New York’s 11th Congressional District.
-The district takes in all or parts of several neighborhoods in Brooklyn, including Bay Ridge, Dyker Heights, Bensonhurst and Gravesend and covers the entire borough of Staten Island.
+Rose, a Democrat, defeated Republican Rep. Dan Donovan in November in New York’s 11th Congressional District.
+The district takes in all or parts of several neighborhoods in Brooklyn, including Bay Ridge, Dyker Heights, Bensonhurst and Gravesend, and covers the entire borough of Staten Island.

-Prior to running for office, Rose served as executive director of Brightpoint, a health care agency that treats patients addicted to opioids, and often remarked on the campaign trail that he saw firsthand the drugs’ devastating effects.
+Prior to running for office, Rose served as executive director of Brightpoint, a health care agency that treats patients addicted to opioids, and often remarked on the campaign trail that he saw first-hand the devastating effects drugs can have on people’s lives.
 It fueled his desire to do something, he said.

 “I will not sit back,” he said, adding that he planned to hit the ground running.